PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 ![rgb](../images/rgb.jpg)

-Since most of the current CV task processing processes are designed based on natural images, remote sensing data sets of RGB type are widely used in CV field.
+Since the data processing pipelines of most CV tasks are designed based on natural images, remote sensing data sets of RGB type are widely used in CV field.

 ### 4.2 MSI/HSI Image

-MSI (Multispectral Image) and HSI (Hyperspectral Image) usually consist of several to hundreds of bands, The two are distinguished by different spectral resolution (*spectral resolution refers to the value of a specific wavelength range in the electromagnetic spectrum that can be recorded by the sensor; the wider the wavelength range, the lower the spectral resolution*).
+MSI (Multispectral Image) and HSI (Hyperspectral Image) usually consist of several to hundreds of bands.
+The two are distinguished by different spectral resolution (*spectral resolution refers to the value of a specific wavelength range in the electromagnetic spectrum that can be recorded by the sensor; the wider the wavelength range, the lower the spectral resolution*).
 Usually the spectral resolution in the order of 1/10 of the wavelength is called multispectral.
-Compared with HSI, MSI has less band number, wider band and higher spatial resolution.
+MSI has fewer bands, wider band, and higher spatial resolution, while HSI has more bands, narrower bands, and higher spectral resolution.
 However, HSI has more bands, narrower bands and higher spectral resolution.

 In practice, some specific bands of MSI/HSI are often selected according to application requirements: for example, the transmittance of mid-infrared band is 60%-70%, including ground object reflection and emission spectrum, which can be used to detect high temperature targets such as fire.
 The red-edge band (*the point where the reflectance of green plants increases fastest between 0.67 and 0.76μm, and is also the inflection point of the first derivative spectrum in this region*) is a sensitive band indicating the growth status of green plants.
 It can effectively monitor the growth status of vegetation and be used to study plant nutrients, health monitoring, vegetation identification, physiological and biochemical parameters and other information.